 May 5, 2005 -- Pet rodents are a potential source of salmonella, says the CDC, warning people to wash their hands thoroughly after handling hamsters, mice, or rats -- or their cages and bedding.

-in 15 cases of human infection and illness from December 2003 through October 2004, says the CDC.
+These pets were the source of salmonellapets were the source of salmonella in 15 cases of human infection and illness from December 2003 through October 2004, says the CDC.
 Those cases were reported in 10 states: Georgia, Illinois, Kentucky, Michigan, Minnesota, Missouri, New Jersey, North Carolina, Pennsylvania, and South Carolina.

 Six patients were hospitalized; none died.
 Symptoms included most commonly abdominal cramping (77%), fever (67%), vomiting (53%), and bloody diarrhea (20%).